 Records can also be dependent on values.
-Records parameters, which are not subject to field updates.
+Records have parameters, which cannot be updated like the other fields.
 The parameters appear as arguments to the resulting type, and are written following the record type name.
 For example, a pair type could be defined as follows: